district10/blog/_posts/post-0001-pandoc-readme.md

 information to do syntax highlighting.
 Currently, the only output formats that uses this information are HTML and LaTeX.
 If highlighting is supported for your output format and language, then the code block above will appear highlighted, with numbered lines.
-(To see which languages are supported, do `pandoc --version`.)
+(To see which languages are supported, type `pandoc --list-highlight-languages`.)
 Otherwise, the code block above will appear as follows:

     <pre id="mycode" class="haskell numberLines" startFrom="100">
       <code>